axalion/receipt-processor-challenge/README.md

 ## Installation

 ### Clone the Repository
 Clone the project repository to your local machine.
-The `<repository_directory>` refers to the directory created when you clone the repository, which will have the same name as the repository (in this case, `receipt-processor-challenge`).
+The `<repository_directory>` refers to the directory created when you clone the repository, which will have the same name as the repository (in this case, `receipt-processor-challenge`)

 ```bash
 # Clone the repository from GitHub